Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 All requests received by Burp are visible in the HTTP History tab of the proxy.
 On right-click, requests can be sent to other modules (Intruder, Repeater, Sequencer, Comparer...).

-In the Intercept tab, we can toggle to interception, so traffic is either forwarded automatically or blocked in the proxy.
+In the Intercept tab, we can toggle the requests interception, so traffic is either forwarded automatically or blocked in the proxy.
 Even when the proxy does not intercept traffic, it still keeps it in history.

 #### Target